geomatics-io/ObjectListView/cs/trunk/docs/features.rst

 -----------------

 It sometimes useful to emphasis the row that the mouse is currently over.
 This is called "hot tracking."
 The normal ListView can underline the text of the hot item.
-In an ObjectListView, the font, font style, text color, and background color can all be set for the hot item.
+In an `ObjectListView`, the font, font style, text color, and background color can all be set for the hot item.

 See this recipe for details: :ref:`recipe-hottracking`